 The tool window is available only when the Dart plugin is installed and enabled.
-The plugin is activated by default.
-If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.
+The Dart plugin is bundled with WebStorm and activated by default.
+If the plugin is disabled, enable it on the Installed tab of the Settings/Preferences | Plugins page, as described in Managing plugins.

 WebStorm integrates with the Dart Analyzer tool that performs static analysis of your Dart source code.
 All inconsistencies and potential problems are reported in the Dart Analysis tool window with the possibility to navigate to the fragment of the source code where the problem was detected.

 The Description column shows the message itself, which can be an error message, a warning, or a hint.

-- The Location column shows the following data:
+The Location column shows the following data:

-- The Summary area below the table shows the number of detected errors, warnings, or hints and the filter status.
+The Summary area below the table shows the number of detected errors, warnings, or hints and the filter status.

 Grouping and Sorting

 The messages in the Dart Analysis tool window can be grouped and sorted.
 By default, the messages are primarily sorted by their severity, that is, the error messages are shown at the top of the list, then come warnings, and finally hints are displayed.
 In each severity group, messages are grouped by the Dart package name, which is super handy for projects with multiple pubspec.yaml files.
 In each package group, the messages are grouped by their file paths.
 Finally, in each file group, the problems are sorted by the line number where they occurred.

 You can re-configure the secondary sorting:

-- Click the Location column header to switch between the ascending and descending order of the Dart package name + file path sorting.
+Click the Location column header to switch between the ascending and descending order of the Dart package name + file path sorting.
 Note that this does not affect the order of severity groups, that is, errors are always shown first.
 Line numbers are not taken into consideration either, for each particular file problems are always shown in ascending order of line numbers.

 Click the Description column header to perform the secondary sorting alphabetically by the problem description.
 Note that this does no affect the primary grouping by severity.